prettier/eslint-config-prettier/README.md

 - [eslint-plugin-unicorn]
 - [eslint-plugin-vue]

-> Note: You might find guides on the Internet that say you should extend stuff like `"prettier/react"`.
-Since v8.0.0 of eslint-config-prettier, all you need is to extend `"prettier"`!
+> Note: You might find guides on the Internet saying you should also extend stuff like `"prettier/react"`.
+Since version 8.0.0 of eslint-config-prettier, all you need to extend is `"prettier"`!
+That includes all plugins.

 ### Excluding deprecated rules